The AAA Framework — KwanHoward.com

 Most accountability conversations fail before they start — not because the manager said the wrong thing, but because the foundation was never confirmed.
-The AAA framework installs that foundation.
+The AAA Framework is the diagnostic instrument inside Foundation-First Accountability.
 Three conditions.
 Two rails.
 One system that runs whether you're in the room or not.

 Three Conditions.